Make the most of your next trip to the Maritimes with this awesome guide to the best things to do in Halifax, Canada!

 There is a metal shard embedded in one of the walls and if you look closely at one of the stained glass windows you will see a silhouette of a man, all remnants of the famous Halifax Explosion of 1917.

-It’s creepy yet definitely worth taking a look at!
+It’s creepy yet definitely worth taking a look at when sightseeing in downtown Halifax.

 - Cost: FREE